anshuldante/ai-ds-ml-practical/applied-machine-learning-foundations/readme.md

     * Correlations
     * Duplicates
   * Why data cleaning?
-    * Shape data to that the model can pick up on the signal
+    * Shape data so that the model can pick up on the signal
     * Remove irrelevant data
-    * Adjust features to acceptable for a model.
+    * Adjust features to make them acceptable for a model.
   * What is data cleaning?
     * Anonymise
     * Encoding categorical variables